AlemTuzlak/react-igniter/README.md

 ## What is new?

-Release v1.0.2 is out!
+Release v1.0.3 is out!
 New features include the following:

-1. Added storybook generation to component generator
+1. Added default and named exports

-2. Added react-igniter config files so you can predefine answers to generator questions
-3. Added initialize react-igniter config command
-4. Added update react-igniter config command
-5. Cleaned up dependencies
-6. Changed the script name to **rig** from **react-igniter** for easier use.
+For a detailed list of features and changes per version visit the CHANGELOG.MD file.

 ## What does it generate?